dragarok/ML_Workflow_Demo/README.md

-# ML_Workflow_Demo
+# Continuous Machine Learning
-Used to develop and demonstrate the use of DVC, CML and GitHub Actions for Automated Machine Learning Workflows
+The purpose of this repo is to develop and demonstrate the use of DVC, CML and GitHub Actions for Automated Machine Learning Workflows

 ## Links
 - Workflow Tools